ReactiveCocoa/ReactiveCocoa/README.md

 // When self.username changes, log the new name to the console.
 // RACAble(self.username) creates a new RACSignal that sends
 // a new value whenever the username changes.
+// -subscribeNext: will execute the block whenever the signal
+// sends a value.
 [RACAble(self.username) subscribeNext:^(NSString *newName) {
     NSLog(@"%@", newName);
 }];